 Conclusion

 Now that you've gained a solid understanding of how to convert fractions to percentages, put your knowledge to the test!
-Try converting different fractions you encounter in your daily life and challenge yourself to estimate percentages mentally.
+Now, try converting different fractions you encounter in your daily life and challenge yourself to estimate percentages mentally.
 Share your experiences and any helpful tips you've discovered in the comments below.
 Let's continue to learn and grow together!